bcked/bcked-adapters/CONTRIBUTING.md

 ### Rules for SVGs

--   Square view box (if not already, can be done using Inkscape)
+-   Square view box
--   Optional: Normalized view box of 256x256 (can be done using Inkscape by adjusting the document properties)
+-   Optional: Normalized view box of 256x256
 -   All text should be presented as outlines
 -   File name `icon.svg`
 -   File size <=30kb